Momomama

 A few minutes later, the boss stuck her head back into my office.
 "That's why people have children, for excitement after the post-honeymoon letdown."
 Now I understand.

-Last night I sat down with a glass of wine, a pen and paper and America's IQ Test.
+America's IQ Test.
 I am not as smart as I used to be.
 I scored a full 14 points less than my formerly genius status.
 Really.
 I was once a genius.
 I know that to be tru because I was tested twice, and each time got the same score.
 I know this because the first test was administered by my at the time step-mother who, at the time, was studying for her Master's in Counseling and was looking into a future of testing and practiced on us kiddies.
 I would have discounted this test (all four of us were at or near genius level) but for the fact that I scored the same genius level IQ later when I was tested in school.
 I know this because my seventh grade history teacher, Mr. Bates, announced that I had the highest IQ his honors class (He also announced what that number was...and made it clear, without saying his name who had the LOWEST IQ.
 This is actually still a debated topic between my best friend from elementary school, Vicky, and me...she thinks he meant to imply she was lacking in the intellect department.
 I thought he was referring to the girl in FRONT of Vicky.)
 Teacher friends?
 That would be an example of what not to do.
 So anyway.
 I used to be a 132 and now I am a 118.
 Somehow, after 20 years and a graduate degree, I have gotten dumber.
 Then again, maybe I should not put so much trust in the ONE test that gave me the different score.
 Last night's test was, afterall, administered by Leeza Gibbons and the host of Temptation Island.

 It must be springtime, because the Mormons are out!
 All last week I was getting home later than usual, at 6:30 or so.
 Each day last week as I was parking my car, two men in their late teens or early twenties would ride their bikes past me.
 They wore helmets and sporty backpacks, which just looked incongruous with their suits and ties and button down shirts and shiny loafers.
 One of the boys had not yet mastered the uphill gears yet and lagged a block or so behind the other, zig zagging unsteadily up the sidewalk, his nametag bouncing against his chest.